 Q: How do I use my Oregon Trail Card at a farmers market?

-Most markets have an Information Booth where a staff person can swipe your Oregon Trail Card.
-You’ll tell the staff person how much you want to spend in SNAP benefits, and you’ll get that amount of market currency that you spend like cash with the vendors that sell SNAP eligible food items (meat, cheese, eggs, bread, produce, etc.).
+A: Most markets have an Information Booth where a staff person can swipe your Oregon Trail Card.
+You’ll tell the staff person how much you want to spend in SNAP benefits, and you’ll get that amount of market currency that you spend like cash with the vendors that sell SNAP eligible food items (meat, nuts, cheese, eggs, bread, produce, etc.).
 Each farmers market issues its own unique SNAP currency – these are usually wooden tokens, typically worth $1 each, and are only good at the market where you received them.

 Money is deducted from your SNAP balance the day you get the tokens, whether or not you spend the market currency that day.
 SNAP tokens can be spent any time during the entire market season.
-Vendors are not allowed to give you change for SNAP tokens.
+Vendors are not allowed to give change for SNAP tokens.

 A: No, just come to the market and use your Oregon Trail card at the Information Booth.
 Your personal information will not be recorded.

-Q: Why can I only get $10 per market day?
+Q: Why can I only get $20 per market day?

-Q: Can I use DUFB anywhere else?
+Q: Can I use Double Up anywhere else?

 Q: What fruits and vegetables can I find at Oregon farmers markets?